Hot Tips for a Dirty Weekend: Whistler Bike Park Opening

 Full Body Work

 If your DH rig has been sitting in storage all winter, it’s essential to get it out ahead of time and give it some love.
 A careful going-over, some lube – you know the drill.
 If you need to book the bike in for some extra special attention ahead of the big day, Whistler’s bike shops can help you out.
-They’re professionals.
+They’re professionals (wink).

 Dress to Impress

-Over 13 m of snow this winter and a pretty cool spring means there’s still a lots of snow around – which might make it a little chilly on the trails and lifts.
+Spring temperatures can make it a little chilly on the trails and lifts.
 Consider some layers along with your armour (and if you want a new outfit, now’s the time to hit the shops for the latest gear).

 Ease Into It